csiro-robotics/WildScenes/index.md

 ### Download

-The dataset will be released very soon.
+The dataset has been released and can be accessed at https://data.csiro.au/collection/csiro:61541.

 ### GitHub
  <p>